 One of our family rules was that we will not pay for alcohol.
 I am not being naïve, and I won’t pretend that kids don’t go out and drink, but I don’t have to pay for it either.
 Books and school supplies were to go on a credit card tied to our accounts (and a great way for us to earn points) and for emergencies.
 Since our daughter was not on a meal plan, we did two things: we put money on her Publix parent card weekly for groceries (see our blog on grocery stores).
 It was approximately $75.
 We also put around $125 cash on her Bull Buck$ card which can be used at campus dining halls, restaurants, and cafes on campus.
 We made sure she also had some cash weekly.
 How did we come up with these numbers?
 Well, after polling friends and getting advice online, these amounts were in the middle of the census.
 If she chose to go out and spend money on getting her nails done, or for sushi, using up her allowance, then peanut butter and jelly would help to balance her budget.
 The point was for her to see where her money was going and to make good decisions about it.

-Another way to save some money is to mention to your student to take a look around campus for free activities.
+Another way to save some money is to mention to your students to take a look around campus for free activities.
 Many clubs and organizations have events around campus and will offer free snacks.
 Even food trucks will sometimes have free items.
 Students should always keep their eyes open for student discounts.
-For instance, Chipotle gives a 15% discount with ID, and AMC Theaters gives a 10% discount on Thursday nights with student ID, and many more.
-Here is a list of great discounts for USF students.
+For instance, Chipotle gives a 15% discount with ID, and AMC Theaters gives a 10% discount on Thursday nights with student ID and many more.
+List of great discounts for USF students.
 And check out our blog on budget eating places.
 They can also download apps that will help them to budget and also offer discounts.
 See our blog on the Best Apps for students.